 Carrying back an NOL may provide a needed influx of cash.
 But you can elect to forgo the carryback if carrying the entire loss forward may be more beneficial, such as if you expect your income to increase substantially or tax rates to go up.

 Tax credits reduce tax liability dollar-for-dollar, making them particularly valuable.
 Numerous credits are available.
-Congress revived three of the most valuable — but only through Dec.
-31, 2014:
+Two of the most valuable expired December 31, 2014, but Congress has now extended them:

 1. Research credit.
-When available, this credit (also commonly referred to as the “research and development” or “research and experimentation” credit) generally is equal to a portion of qualified research expenses, has been made permanent.
+This credit (also commonly referred to as the “research and development” or “research and experimentation” credit), which generally is equal to a portion of qualified research expenses, has been made permanent.
 While the credit is complicated to compute, the tax savings can prove significant.

 Income taxation and owner liability are the main factors that differentiate one business structure from another.
 Many businesses choose entities that combine flow-through taxation with limited liability, namely limited liability companies (LLCs) and S corporations.
 (See the Chart “Income tax differences based on business structure” to compare the tax treatment for pass-through entities vs. C corporations.)